RedisLabs/rsctl/README.md

 # About

-This package contains scripts to help administration and set-up of RedisLabs enterprise cluster, with RediSearch and RSCoordinator - providing a powerful distributed search engine over Redis.
+This package contains scripts to help administration and set-up of RedisLabs enterprise cluster, with RSCoordinator - the distributed RediSearch enterprise version.

 It is invoked via a single command - `rsctl`, that connects to a remote server and configures redis clusters on it.
 It is intended to run remotely and connect to the master Redis Pack server via SSH.